 Custom fields should be setup in Absorb under Portal Settings before configuring the testing the import.
 Provide us with the column names in your file and the names of your custom fields that they map to.

 Some fields will only accept certain values.
 For example the IsAdmin field accepts a 0 if the user is not an admin, and a 1 if they are an admin.
 If your file has something different, for example Yes and No instead of 0 and 1, you will need to let us know the mappings for those field values.
 Some common fields to request these field value mappings are:

 - IsLearner, IsAdmin, & IsInstructor: We accept 0 & 1, but often clients will provide other values like Yes or No.

-- Province/State or Country: We accept the fully spelled out Province/States (e.g. Alabama) and the two letter ISO country codes (e.g. US), but often clients will want to provide different representations of these values (e.g. USA instead of US).
+- Province/State or Country: We accept the fully spelled out Province/States name (e.g. Alabama) or two-letter province/state codes for Canada and United States (e.g. AL).
+We accept the two or three letter ISO country codes (e.g. US or USA).
+Often clients will want to provide different representations of these values (e.g. U.S.A. instead of US).

 This property will be used to uniquely identify the record for the purposes of updating existing records (i.e. the key).
 Options available:

 - Employee Number*

 *Absorb does not enforce uniqueness on these fields, but the import will require a unique match in order to successfully process.
 Duplicate matches for a unique identifier will result in skipped records.
 Username is sometimes the best option because of this.

 This property will be used to look up and assign the user's department (e.g. Bob belongs to the HR department).
 Note that departments should either be setup ahead of time through the admin portal or imported with your users (see Related Objects section).
 Options available:

 - External ID (recommended)